xyin014/Glign-AE/README.md

 The above will evaluate 512 queries in 8 batches, each batch contains 64 concurrent queries.
 Query files are provided (in `query_input` folder), the queries for each graph are generated based on Section 4.1 of the paper.
 `-batch` denotes the batch size, `-max_combination` denotes the total number of queries to evaluate. [graph] should be a weighted graph in adjacency format.
 User can use Ligra's tool to convert SNAP graph format to adjacency format and add random weights.
 A smaller graph (LiveJournal) has been provided inside the `ae-data` folder.
 The GridGrid graph format (used by GraphM) for LJ is also provided in `ae-data/graphm`.
+[Google Drive](https://drive.google.com/file/d/195KcKhRBRZnA-R2OgRD6FWkV32u5lKL_/view?usp=sharing).

 There are some variants of Glign in the paper which are summarized below:
 | **Variant** | **parameters**               |